Australia in World War I: Battle of the Somme, 1916

 On 7 April 1916, I Anzac Corps took up positions in a quiet sector south of Armentières, known as the "Nursery".
-The Australians were spared from participating in the disastrous first day on the Somme, nevertheless within three weeks of the beginning of the Allied offensive, four divisions of the AIF had been committed to the battle.
+The Australians were spared from participating in the disastrous first day on the Somme, but within three weeks of the beginning of the Allied offensive, four divisions of the AIF had been committed to the battle.
 Only the 3rd Division did not take part, having only just recently arrived in England from Australia.
 The 5th Division, positioned on the left flank of the salient, was the first to see action during the Battle of Fromelles on 19 July 1916, suffering a staggering 5,533 casualties in a single day.

 The 1st Division entered the line on 23 July 1916, taking part in the assault on Pozières.
-Initially they succeeded in carrying the German positions with relatively small losses, however, once the Germans had recovered they directed an intense artillery barrage upon the town which resulted in heavy losses.
+Initially they succeeded in carrying the German positions with relatively small losses, but once the Germans had recovered they directed an intense artillery barrage upon the town which resulted in heavy losses.
 By the time that they were relieved by the 2nd Division on 27 July, they had suffered 5,286 casualties.
 Two days after taking over the line, the 2nd Division was thrown into a hastily planned attack that resulted in further casualties when the Germans spotted the Australians forming up and once again subjected them to the weight of their artillery and machine guns.
 Another attack was launched on 4 August which, although it met with success, resulted again in such heavy casualties—almost 7,000—that the division was relieved the next day.